Loading...

 Please note, if you have a question about a required entry in the PowerClerk online application form, just click on the Question Mark (?) near the entry for guidance.

-Once a customer receives confirmation from I&M that a completed Application has been submitted in Step 4 of the process indicated above, the customer will be issued an Approval to build the eligible distributed generation facility when I&M completes Steps 5-7 as summarized below:
+Once a customer receives confirmation from I&M that a completed Application has been submitted in Step 4 of the process indicated above, the customer will be issued an Approval to build the eligible distributed generation facility when Steps 5-8 are completed as summarized below:

 Step 5: I&M conducts a review of project’s impact to the distribution system.
 Note that< 5% of projects typically require a reliability study/system review by I&M.